Artwork, Poetry, Blog, Short stories and more!!! Flash fiction and artwork for the minds eye.

 “Wild Coyote Inn.”

 With a picture of an amber colored coyote on the front.
 He dumped the ancient brew into the drain.
 Bits of fury green mold clung to the basin.
 Posey ran the hot water and using his hand he pushed the chunks of mold into the swirling rush of water.
 Taking a bar of soap wrapped in paper, he washed the mug and mixed a cup of coffee with the white labeled generic brand he had bought earlier that day.
+As he drank the coffee became viscous, it tasted like blood, the lifeblood of a dream, a nightmare in pass.
+Posey wiped his mouth on the starched white cotton of one of the motel hand cloths, it smelled of bleach.
+The towel came away stained scarlet in smears of blood.

 He exhaled loudly as he clicked the radio back off, dumping the mugs contents into the sink.
 “Just coffee.” he said aloud as he looked at the brown liquid staining the sink.